-The purpose of this review was to determine the extent to which the facility complied with selected requirements in the management of disruptive and violent behavior.
-VHA policy states a commitment to reducing and preventing disruptive behaviors and other defined acts that threaten public safety through the development of policy, programs, and initiatives aimed at patient, visitor, and employee safety.
+The purpose of this review was to determine the extent to which the facility complied with selected requirements in the management of disruptive and violent behavior.^h VHA policy states a commitment to reducing and preventing disruptive behaviors and other defined acts that threaten public safety through the development of policy, programs, and initiatives aimed at patient, visitor, and employee safety.
 In addition, Public Law 112-154, section 106 directed VA to develop and implement a comprehensive policy on the reporting and tracking of public safety incidents that occur at each medical facility.

-We reviewed relevant documents, the EHRs of 47 randomly selected patients who exhibited disruptive or violent behavior and the training records of 30 recently hired employees who worked in areas at low, moderate, or high risk for violence.
+We reviewed relevant documents, the EHRs of 42 randomly selected patients who exhibited disruptive or violent behavior, 3 Reports of Contact from violent/disruptive patient/employee/other (visitor) incidents that occurred during the 12-month period July 1, 2015 through June 30, 2016, and the training records of 15 recently hired employees who worked in areas at low and minimal risk for violence.
 Additionally, we interviewed key employees.
 The table below shows the areas reviewed for this topic.
 The areas marked as NM did not meet applicable requirements and needed improvement.
-Any items that did not apply to this facility are marked NA.